-To assist in faster heating and browning results, the PREHEAT feature is designed to keep your oven at a background temperature of 190°C, 220°C or 240°C for a hot start before using a GRILL, CONVECTION, FAN GRILL, GRILL CONVECTION or COMBINATION function.
+To assist in faster heating and browning results, the PREHEAT feature is designed to keep your oven at a background temperature of 190 °C, 220 °C or 240 °C for a hot start before using a GRILL, CONVECTION, FAN GRILL, GRILL CONVECTION or COMBINATION function.

 CONTROLS TO USE ACTION INFORMATION DISPLAY 1 2 3 4 5 6 1 Press Preheat Pad.
-Select a required Preheat temperature when display is blank or "0". eg. 220°C 1 press 190°C 2 presses 220°C 3 presses 240°C 7 8 9 Prog 0 Prog Lock Microwave Preheat 2 Press Start Pad. \$\int{\text{Start}}\$ Preheat temperature will be maintained at the selected temperature.
+Select a required Preheat temperature when display is blank or "0". eg. 220 °C 1 press 190 °C 2 presses 220 °C 3 presses 240 °C 7 8 9 Prog 0 Prog Lock Microwave Preheat 2 Press Start Pad.
+Start Preheat temperature will be maintained at the selected temperature.
 Preheat temperature is reached when "P" flashes.
 The door must remain closed.
 If oven is not used, preheat automatically switches off after 4 hours.
-Grill Combination Fan Grill Cooling Convection Lamp Stop/Reset Start Open Door.
-Close Door Press Start Pad.
+Grill Combination Fan Grill Cooling Convection Lamp 3 Open Door.
+Close Door.
 Place food in oven.
-Select programme. eg. Convection 220°C 15 min Display window will count down time.
+Select programme. eg. Convection 220 °C 15 mins.
+Stop/Reset Start Press Start Pad.
+Display window will count down time.
 The oven will memorise the last PREHEAT temperature used should you wish to use the same one again.
 Press the PREHEAT Pad and At end of heating programme, beeps 3 times and "0" flashes in window until door is opened. the last temperature used will be displayed.
 4 Open Door.
 Display window will indicate the previous programme.
-If Start Pad is not pressed within 1 minute, oven reverts After 1 minute to PREHEAT temperature previously selected.
+IS IN TANK TO THE SECOND TO TH If Start Pad is not pressed within 1 minute, oven reverts to PREHEAT temperature previously selected.